 W3APL is the club station of the APL Amateur Radio Club.
-The club station and beacon transmitters are located on the campus of the Johns Hopkins University Applied Physics Laboratory.
+The club station and beacon transmitters are located on the campus of the Johns Hopkins University Applied Physics Laboratory, grid square FM19NE.

 The club previously used the call sign W3VD for more than 30-years.
-W3VD has been reassigned to another amateur station in 2010.
+W3VD was reassigned to another amateur station in 2010.

 The club operates the following radio beacon transmitters: